At St Martin’s we endeavour to meet the needs of a child with SEN, a flavour of the interventions currently used are detailed below.

 Speech and language therapy

 Speech and language therapy is a specialised programme tailored to your individual child’s needs.
 The program has been developed by a Speech Therapist.
 The therapist will assess your child’s speech needs when a referral has been made by an education or health care professional.
 This programme will then be followed and interventions put into place by trained speech and language TAs within the school.
+Please read this PDF about the Speech and Language Pathway at St Martin’s

 ‘Drumbeat’ encourages students to develop their listening skills, rhythm, social skills and teamwork.
 It has proven to support children who struggle making positive friendships by building their teamwork skills and developing greater self confidence.